Download eBooks & Wiring Diagrams (FREE)

 Set the multimeter to read volts and insert the positive and negative leads of the multimeter into the output ports of the solar charge controller.

-Depending on the type of battery you are using and the battery’s state of charge (SOC), the multimeter should read somewhere between 10.5-14.6 volts.
+Depending on your battery type and the batteryโ€™s state of charge (SOC), the multimeter should read somewhere between 10.5 and 14.6 volts.

 If you get a reading between this range, your charge controller is successfully wired to the batteries.